-The time to road trip is upon us and here at Ski.com we’re adapting to the changing travel landscape by advising our clients on how to safely drive to the mountains this winter for a ski trip worthy of the extra precautions.
+The time to road trip is upon us and here at Ski.com we’ve put together a guide to help advise our clients on how to safely drive to the mountains this winter for an unforgettable ski or snowboard trop.

 *When driving in the mountains during winter, Ski.com highly recommends using a 4-wheel or all-wheel drive vehicle equipped with the appropriate tread.